civyshk/infixparser/README.md

 # Solarys Calc

 **Solarys Calc** is a GPL3 command line & graphical calculator.
-It accepts any mathematical expression includding common operators (+ - * / % ^) and some functions like:
+It accepts any mathematical expression including common operators (+ - * / % ^) and some functions like:

 * ADD (2), a+b
 * SUBTRACT (2), a-b